 We believe everyone deserves to have healthy stuff and a healthy environment

 To this aim, Healthy Stuff designs studies and aligns with people to do science more radically.
-We focus on community-based science, which is more than simply putting air, soil, water monitoring tools in the hands of community members; it shifts the power to normal people and away from corporations with seemingly endless resources and little incentive to change.
+We focus on community-based science, which is more than simply putting air, soil, water monitoring tools in the hands of community members; it shifts power to the public and away from corporations with seemingly endless resources and little incentive to change.

 We organize for change by doing our own science, so we’re not limited to what we can convince a university to do, we’re not limited to what we can convince the state or federal regulators to do - Jeff Gearhart